BigVig99/sabermine-test/README.md

 }
 ```
 ### Other
-The use of a non boolean completed flag,  non integer page number or priority, or an integer prioirty outside of {1,2,3} will all result in a 422 response detailing the issue
+The use of a non boolean completed flag,  non integer page number or priority, or an integer prioirty outside of {1,2,3} will all result in a **422** response with a body detailing the issue
 ## Example 3: Retrieve a specific task by ID

-Given a task ID <id> (as returned in Example 1 or 2), you can retrieve the specific task by running
+Given a task ID <id>, you can retrieve the specific task by running

 ```bash
 curl -X 'GET' \
   'http://localhost:8000/tasks/<id>/' \
   -H 'accept: application/json'
 ```
-In the case you enter an invalid ID (of a task that hasn't been created, or one that's been deleted), the endpoint will return a 404 response with body
+In the case you enter an invalid ID (of a task that hasn't been created, or one that's been deleted), the endpoint will return a **404** response with body
 ```bash
 {"detail":"Task not found."}
 ```
-Should you enter an ID that is invalid because it cannot be parsed to an integer, say 's', you will recieve a 422 response.
+Should you enter an ID that is invalid because it cannot be parsed to an integer, say 's', you will recieve a **422** response.

-Otherwise, you will recieve a 200 response with the task details
+Otherwise, you will recieve a **200** response with the task details

 ```bash
 {